Sha-256-sudo404/Thinkpad-L14-Tweaks-Linux/README.md

 # Kernel parameter for low latency:

-"preempt=full" (must only be applied after applying "amdgpu.mcbp=0", else freezes on resume happen).
+"preempt=full" (must only be applied with "amdgpu.mcbp=0", else freezes on resume happen).
 Improves desktop experience at the sacrifice of bandwidth
 Usecases: https://discourse.ubuntu.com/t/fine-tuning-the-ubuntu-24-04-kernel-for-low-latency-throughput-and-power-efficiency/44834

 # Uefi update available via fwupdmgr from LVFS